5 mistakes to avoid with Product Tours

 Your product has a lot of value to offer.
 The tricky part is knowing how to communicate all of that value to your buyers.

-We see a lot of companies that build super long tours with 30+ steps and multiple branching paths.
+We see a lot of companies that build super long demos with 40-50+ steps and multiple branching paths.

 The problem is these tours take longer to design, build, and keep updated.